 Q: How much should I charge for my vacation rental's security deposit?

-A: Typical security deposits are around $200 or 10% of the total weekly rental rate, whichever is greater.
+A: Typical security deposits are around $500 or 10% of the total weekly rental rate, whichever is greater.
 However, the amount of the security deposit is entirely up to the homeowner.
+You should check what comparable properties in your market are charging.

 Q: When I rent my home for just a weekend, my security deposit is almost as much as the total rental.
 How can I prevent my deposit from being a barrier?